VladimirBoro/WelnessFirst/README.md

-# 🌿 WellnessFirst
+# 🌿 wellnessfirst.com
-A modern, responsive **React web application** for a wellness-focused business.
+A modern, responsive **React web application** for a wellness-focused business "Healing Energy".
 This project includes a **multi-page website** with services, an about section, and a contact form.
 It is deployed using **GitHub Pages** and integrates **Google Analytics** for tracking visits.